 Welcome to Reno Friends Meeting and the Quaker Community of Northern Nevada and Lake Tahoe, located at 497 Highland Ave. near the campus of the University of Nevada Reno.

-Our Meeting is a gathering place for Quakers and those of all faiths drawn to the Quaker tradition of silent worship and to Quaker values such as simplicity, community, integrity, nonviolence, equality and harmony with nature.
+Our Meeting is a gathering place for Quakers and those of all faiths drawn to the Quaker tradition of unprogrammed Silent Worship, and to Quaker values such as simplicity, community, integrity, nonviolence, equality and harmony with nature.
+Unprogrammed Quaker Meetings are those that worship in silence, without a pastor or liturgy.

-We welcome visitors and newcomers; please consider joining us on an upcoming Sunday, or for another event on our Calendar.
+We welcome visitors and newcomers; we are an open and affirming spiritual community.
+Please consider joining us on an upcoming Sunday, or for another event on our Calendar.

 Here’s a guide to our site: